bruvellu/cephalic-furrow/3-text/furrow.md

 To segment membranes and quantify apical cell areas we used MorphoLibJ plugin in ImageJ [@Legland2016-cp].
 To analyze the tortuosity of the epithelium we straightened the vitelline envelope using the Straighten tool in ImageJ, and applied gaussian blur and thresholding to extract the outline of the epithelium in dorsal views.
 We used custom Python and R scripts to generate plots, and Inkscape to assemble the figure plates and illustrations.
+All the data, code, analyses, and figures is available in the repository https://git.mpi-cbg.de/cosserme/cephalic-furrow.

 # Acknowledgements